Your Feedback

 Whether you want powerful bass, melodic leads, or rhythmic drums, there's a synth for every element.
 Monophonic synths are better suited for clear bass sounds, while polyphonic synths are better for lead melodies and chords.
 There are also synths that are perfect for complete drum kits or individual percussion elements!

-Drum synthesizers up to $300
+Drum synthesizers for beginner up to $300

 Korg